Planning committee meetings

 The committee, led by the chairman, considers only items on the published agenda.
 Items may be heard in a different order to that published.
 A planning officer introduces the application, referring to the report which recommends whether the application should be approved or refused.
 Plans and photos are usually displayed.

 The committee hears presentations from people registered to speak and from the local ward councillor(s).
-Then the committee discusses the application without further contributions from speakers.
+The committee may ask questions of clarification.
 The committee votes whether to approve the application (with conditions), refuse it, or defer it for more information.
 After the vote, you may leave the meeting quietly before the committee moves on to the next item.
 If you do leave the meeting, please move away from the committee room so that your conversations cannot be overheard by those in the room.

 The committee may decide to defer consideration of an application at the start of the meeting and not discuss it that evening.
 If this happens, you may leave the meeting.
 You will need to re-register if you wish to speak when the application comes to the committee again.
 We will write to you again a week before the meeting when the application will be considered.